Anna Tivel: Biography

-On May 31, 2024, Tivel released Living Thing via Fluff and Gravy Records, which gained praise from KEXP for expanding the sounds of her previous work: "...a beautiful collection of melodic folk-rock.
-Living Thing finds Tivel building upon her brand of folk music with richly layered guitar, violin, field recordings, keys and programmed loops with a pop sensibility to accompany her excellent storytelling."
-It was ranked the #1 album of 2024 by Folk Alley, and NPR Music discussed the album on their New Music Friday broadcast, saying, "Anna Tivel continues her winning streak."
+Tivel returned to Fluff & Gravy Records to release Living Thing on May 31, 2024.
+It was ranked the #1 album of 2024 by Folk Alley and gained praise from KEXP for expanding the sounds of her previous work: "Living Thing finds Tivel building upon her brand of folk music with richly layered guitar, violin, field recordings, keys and programmed loops with a pop sensibility to accompany her excellent storytelling."